hetu-script/hetu-script/docs/docs/en-US/binding/index.md

 }
 ```

-You have to bind the Dart typedef in [Interpreter.init] before you can use it.
+You have to bind the Dart typedef in **init** method of the interpreter before you can use it.

 ```dart
 await hetu.init(externalFunctions: {